Book AppointmentContact Us:admin@kildaremedical.com.auWe Are A Bulk Billing Practice

 For further general information, visit the NSW Health website.

-Why get the flu vaccine?
+Why get a flu shot in 2026?

 When should you get your flu shot?